Rudolph von Ripper: Early life

-Rudolf Karl Hugo von Ripper was born in 1905 in Kolozsvár, Kingdom of Hungary, Austria-Hungary (now Cluj-Napoca, Romania).
-He was the son of Baron Eduard Maria von Ripper (1857-1918), an Austrian baron and general who was the last aide-de-camp to Charles I of Austria, and Countess Clara von Salis-Samaden.
-He suffered from strabismus from birth, giving him very little vision in his right eye.
-He displayed artistic ability from a young age, drawing from the age of three, and became skilled in horse-riding.
+Rudolf Karl Hugo von Ripper was born in 1905 in Kolozsvár (Klausenburg), Kingdom of Hungary, Austria-Hungary (now Cluj-Napoca, Romania).
+He was the son of Major General Eduard Maria Ritter von Ripper (1857-1918), an Austrian noble and general who was aide-de-camp to Charles I of Austria, and Countess Clara von Salis-Samaden.
+He was born with strabismus, giving him very little vision in his right eye.
+He displayed artistic ability from a young age, drawing from the age of three, and received instruction in German expressionism.
+He also became skilled in horse-riding.
 However, his lack of discipline frustrated his father, who placed him in the Austrian court as a page.